After an entire day of cutting, sanding, and putting together your latest woodwork project, you’re exhausted.

 SIDE NOTE ABOUT APPLYING THE WATER: Take a damp rag and wipe the wood in the direction of the grain until the wood looks slightly damp.
 Let it sit for a couple of minutes before applying the stain.

-The instructions on my can say that you should apply a stain within 2 hours of applying the conditioner but I personally only wait a couple of minutes before applying the stain.
+The instructions on my can say that you should apply a stain within 2 hours of applying the conditioner but I usually only wait a couple of minutes.

-I do this because I have had better results by not allow the conditioner to dry.
+I do this because I have had better results by not allowing the conditioner to dry.

 After a couple of minutes, apply the stain to the wood according to the instructions on the can.
 Again, I use a rag and apply it in the direction of the wood grain.

-And here is the results of our test.
+And here are the results of our test:

 Can you see how blotchy the board is where no conditioner was applied?
 And can you see how the wood conditioner is lighter in color than the water section?